 Uncovering the nasty origins of an ugly event

-OMAK, Washington––The 87th edition of the bizarre and often deadly “World Famous Suicide Race” held annually in Omak, Washington, is to be held nightly, August 12-15, 2021, after a year’s hiatus due to COVID-19 social distancing requirements.
+OMAK, Washington––The 88th edition of the bizarre and often deadly “World Famous Suicide Race” held annually in Omak, Washington, is to conclude on August 14, 2022, as the final event of the annual Omak Stampede Rodeo.

-Bizarre as the race itself is, even more bizarre––and perplexing––is that the 12 Confederated Tribes of the Colville Reservation embrace as their own an event which appears to have originated with white men celebrating what they saw as the expendability of both Native Americans and horses.
+Bizarre as is the race itself, down an extremely steep hill and across the Okanogan River, then into the rodeo arena, even more bizarre––and perplexing––is that the 12 Confederated Tribes of the Colville Reservation embrace as their own an event which appears to have originated with white men celebrating what they saw as the expendability of both Native Americans and horses.

 Omak, population 5,000, ten times what it was at incorporation in 1911, is a small city with much to hide, including a 1924 horse massacre resembling the “Suicide Race,” which might have shocked the world, had it become known, in a time of political dominance by the Ku Klux Klan, focused on repressing the Colville tribes.